 Despite being outmanned and outgunned by the mighty Red Army Finland did not sit and do nothing, with the nation heroically standing up to its eastern neighbour.
 One of these heroes was Aimo Koivunen.

 A ski-trooper Aimo Koivunen was out on a ski patrol with his unit on a blistering cold night.
 They’d been trekking for over three days, but came under sustained fire from a massive force of Soviet soldiers.
-They managed an escape using their skis, fled for dear life, but it was now that things would get interesting.
+They managed an escape using their skis, fled for dear life, but it was now that things would get interesting for the protagonist and hero of todays story.

 Chrystal Meth in World War Two